 Sue: We haven’t seen the Cybermen for a long time, have we?

 Sue: I like their new helmets.
-And the new voices.
-The leader on the left is hamming it up a bit but at least I can understand him.
-He sounds like Darth Vader.
-They are using the same modulation, I think.
+And their new voices.
+The leader on the left is hamming it up a bit, but at least I can understand him.

 The Doctor ushers the marines into his TARDIS before the bomb can go off.

-Sue: I’ll never get bored of seeing people’s reactions when they enter the TARDIS for the first time.
+Sue: I’ll never be bored of seeing people’s reactions when they enter the TARDIS for the first time.
 It’s always hilarious.
-Somebody should put a compilation on YouTube.
+Somebody should do a compilation on YouTube.

 Sue hasn’t enjoyed an episode as much as this for a very long time.